Unlocking Common ED Procedures: Penile Zipper Injuries and Entrapment

 - If the penis is caught within the sliding mechanism, multiple modalities should be attempted.
 This type of zipper injury is much more difficult to relieve and analgesia should thoroughly be addressed.
 Depending on the patient agitation, they may even require procedural sedation to allow for effective liberation techniques.

 - First start with mineral oil or soap and water and try to pull the tissue from the sliding mechanism gently.
 If this is not successful, attempt to cut the median bar of the zipper with bone or bolt cutters.
-If you can cut completely through the median bar, the anterior and posterior faceplates with no longer be connected and the zipper can easily be pulled apart.
+If you can cut completely through the median bar, the anterior and posterior faceplates will no longer be connected and the zipper can easily be pulled apart.
 You can also attempt to wedge a screwdriver between the anterior and posterior faceplates and rotate 90 degrees.
 This should either open up the space between the faceplates enough to pull out the trapped skin or completely disengage the sliding mechanism from the zipper teeth.

 - If unable to have success with any method of penile liberation, patient will require urology consultation for possible surgical intervention and/or circumcision.